 The ventilation of the ATB-1T Evo is a little underwhelming, especially when compared to the competition.
 The helmet has 15 vents that are present on both the outer and inner shells and line up perfectly to allow air to pass through both.
 The vents are relatively small in size, and there aren't any internal air channels on the inside of the helmet to promote additional airflow.
 Of course, this helmet's poor ventilation performance is likely a result of the ODS system and super protective design, so it's a trade-off.

-In contrast to the mediocre ventilation offered by the ATN-1T, the Specialized Ambush and 100% Altec are our top performers in this metric with numerous large vents vents and internal channels that really allow the air to flow.
+In contrast to the mediocre ventilation offered by the ATN-1T, the Giro Manifest and 100% Altec are our top performers in this metric with numerous large vents vents and internal channels that really allow the air to flow.
 Even our Best Buy Award winner, the Giro Chronicle has significantly better airflow and ventilation.

 We mention the majority of the ATB-1T's features in the protection and comfort sections above.
 These include the ODS technology, fit adjustment, straps, and magnetic Fidlock buckle on the chinstrap.
 This innovative feature makes buckling and unbuckling the helmet one handed a snap.
 Simply get the two sides close to each other, and they magnetically attach.
 Be careful if you set the helmet on the ground because the magnets can pick up small rocks and things.